Harshith20B/HAC_WebDev/README.md

 ## Features

-✅ AI-powered itinerary generation using Gemini API
+✅ AI-powered itinerary generation with Gemini API
 ✅ Landmark discovery with images and descriptions
 ✅ Real-time weather forecast integration
 ✅ Optimized route planning (K-Means clustering, nearest-neighbor)
 ✅ User authentication and profile management
-✅ Social features for sharing travel posts and connecting with other travelers
+✅ Social features to share travel posts/vlogs and connect with other travelers
 ✅ Collaborative trip planning with invitations and community engagement

 ---